Koloa Travel Guide

 Where to Eat in Koloa

-Many of Koloa’s old plantation buildings are now occupied by wonderful restaurants and eateries.
-We can specifically recommend the following establishments for a great meal:
+Many of the community's old plantation buildings are now occupied by wonderful restaurants and eateries.
+Here are some to check while you're there:

 Old Koloa Town

 At the northernmost edge of the Koloa District, you’ll find Old Koloa Town, which serves as both a historical monument to the sugar plantation era and a lovely shopping destination.
-You can stop by the Koloa History Center seven days a week from 9 am to 9 pm to learn about the town’s origins and how it set the stage for the rise of Kauai’s sugar industry.
-Or, stroll along Koloa Road through the plantation buildings that are now occupied by local shops and eateries such as the Koloa Fish Market.
+You can stop by the community's history center seven days a week from 9 am to 9 pm to learn about its origins and how it set the stage for the rise of Kauai’s sugar industry.
+Or, stroll along Koloa Road through the plantation buildings that are now occupied by local shops and eateries.

 Koloa Heritage Trail